| Return

 in the home of Peter Walter.
 The Walter house, built in 1847, (second

 from the left in the houses pictured below) still sits on the church grounds.
+Providing

 shelter was always one of the first concerns addressed by settlers.
 Early